OPS-E2E-PPE/VBA-Docs/api/Outlook.TaskItem.LastModificationTime.md

 ---
-title: TaskItem.LastModificationTime Property (Outlook)
+title: TaskItem.LastModificationTime property (Outlook)
 keywords: vbaol11.chm1699
 f1_keywords:
 - vbaol11.chm1699
-ms.prod: outlook
 api_name:
 - Outlook.TaskItem.LastModificationTime
 ms.assetid: d59018c1-2d32-9081-9e65-8a4627c62ab4
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# TaskItem.LastModificationTime Property (Outlook)
+# TaskItem.LastModificationTime property (Outlook)

 Returns a **Date** specifying the date and time that the Outlook item was last modified.
 Read-only.

 ## Syntax

 _expression_. `LastModificationTime`

-_expression_ A variable that represents a [TaskItem](./Outlook.TaskItem.md) object.
+_expression_ A variable that represents a [TaskItem](Outlook.TaskItem.md) object.

 ## Remarks

 This property corresponds to the MAPI property **PidTagLastModificationTime**.

 ## Example

 This Visual Basic for Applications example uses the **[Items.Restrict](Outlook.Items.Restrict.md)** method to apply a filter to contact items based on the item's **LastModificationTime** property.
 You can apply a similar approach to filter on the **LastModificationTime** property of other Outlook items.

 ```vb